-Employers and foreign nationals alike often operate under the mistaken belief that the company must file for the H1B non-immigrant visa petition before they can start the PERM process for the foreign national to get his green card.
+Employers and foreign nationals alike often operate under the mistaken belief that their company must file for the H1B non-immigrant visa petition before they can start the PERM process for the foreign national to get his/her/their green card.
 Typically, the foreign national starts working for the sponsoring company while they are doing their OPT (Optional Practical Training) with employment authorization after they have graduated from college.
-Then the sponsoring company would file for the H1B visa on behalf of the foreign employee based on that bachelor’s or master’s degree.
-If the employee is approved, then they usually have their non immigrant employment visa for the next three years.
-Once the employee has their H1B visa or after applying for the renewal, THEN they start the PERM Labor certification process for the green card.
+Then the sponsoring company would file for the H1-B visa on behalf of the foreign employee based on that bachelor’s or master’s degree.
+If the employee is approved, then they usually have their non-immigrant employment visa for the next three years.
+Once the employee has their H1-B visa or after applying for the renewal, THEN they start the PERM Labor certification process for the green card.

 FAQ 1: Who pays for the PERM process?
 Under current Department of Labor (DOL) Regulations, the employer must pay for the fees and advertising costs associated with the PERM application filed with the DOL.
 The attorney and government filing fees associated with the immigrant petition and the green card can be paid for by the employee.

-FAQ 3: Does the applicant have to be in status to be eligible to adjust status here in the US?
-Yes, the applicant must be in valid non-immigrant status to be eligible to adjust status, unless they are grandfathered in under 245(i) with a labor certificate or valid immigrant petition filed on their behalf prior to April 30, 2001.
+FAQ 3: Does the applicant have to be in a status to be eligible to adjust status here in the US?
+Yes, the applicant must be invalid non-immigrant status to be eligible to adjust status, unless they are grandfathered in under 245(i) with a labor certificate or valid immigrant petition filed on their behalf prior to April 30, 2001.

-In summary, given the current political climate and the difficulties in obtaining an H1B visa, starting the PERM process to sponsor the foreign national for a green card may be the most expedient way to enable them to be employed by the company.
+Given the current political climate and the difficulties in obtaining an H1-B visa, starting the PERM process to sponsor a foreign national for a green card may be the most expedient way to enable them to be employed by the company.